jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 **Yet we should not pass up our opportunities in that critical 3%**.
 A  good programmer will not be lulled into complacency by such reasoning,  he will be wise to look carefully at the critical code; but only after  that code has been identified.
 It is often a mistake to make a priori judgments  about what parts of a program are really critical, since the universal  experience of programmers who have been using measurement tools has been that their intuitive guesses fail.
 (Computing Surveys, Vol. 6, No. 4, December 1974, p.
 268 [p.
 8 of the [PDF](http://pplab.snu.ac.kr/courses/adv_pl05/papers/p261-knuth.pdf)])" - Emphasis on my part, extracted from [Premature optimization is the root of all evil](https://scottdorman.blog/2009/08/28/premature-optimization-is-the-root-of-all-evil/).

 ​	I would like to argue that this is not our case, exactly because we benchmarked so to assert that is calculation one of these "critical 3%", and also because the application itself is performance sensitive.
-Two similar examples can be sound in the two cases mentioned in the introduction: Computational Fluid Dynamics and Deep Neural Networks Training.

-​	It is not uncommon to find modest fluid simulations that take **from hours to days** to run in clusters possessing from hundreds to thousands of CPU cores, and even small simplified simulations can take several hours in modern desktops and workstations.
+By performance sensitive, what is meant is: It is not uncommon to find modest fluid simulations that take **from hours to days** to run in clusters possessing from hundreds to thousands of CPU cores, and even small simplified simulations can take several hours in modern desktops and workstations.
 If a very simple simulation would take **a week, or even a year**, to complete every single time it would execute, nobody would do it.

 ​	The equivalent case with DNN training goes as follows: The end of the second [AI winter](https://en.wikipedia.org/wiki/AI_winter) and the beginning of the current AI spring came in the back of, though not exclusively, **newer and better algorithms** (e.g. CNNs, backpropagation, stochastic gradient descent), availability of cheap computing power to the masses in the form of retrofitted semi-specialized hardware (**GPGPUs with CUDA**) and existence of **good enough implementations** of these algorithms in these commodity semi-specialized hardware that are also usable by non-specialists (e.g. **CuDNN wrapped by Tensorflow, pyTorch and the like**).

 ​	Before gradient learning, it was very difficult to train large and/or deep neural networks because the available optimization methods, like simplex methods, were very poorly suited for optimization in very high dimensionality needed for these neural networks.
-Gradient learning with symbolic differentiation, e.g. as implemented by Tensorflow, basically bypasses most of the thorniest issues and makes it possible to write, train and perform inference on arbitrarily complex neural network architectures in a manageable time frame without completely overloading the libary user, i.e. the "Deep Learning Practitioner".
-This is the power of correctly implementing good algorithms, and case in point Tensorflow was [designed to be like that](http://download.tensorflow.org/paper/whitepaper2015.pdf) from scratch even if it since improved incrementally, many of the major design considerations had to be put in from the start, and a significant part of these considerations were performance related.
+Gradient learning with symbolic differentiation, e.g. as implemented by Tensorflow, basically bypasses many of the thorniest issues and makes it possible to write, train and perform inference on arbitrarily complex neural network architectures in a manageable time frame without completely overloading the libary user, i.e. the "Deep Learning Practitioner".
+This is the power of correctly implementing good algorithms, and case in point Tensorflow was [designed to be like that](http://download.tensorflow.org/paper/whitepaper2015.pdf) from scratch even if it was since improved incrementally, many of the major design considerations had to be put in from the start, and a significant part of these considerations were performance related.

 ​	For the subject of this article, the important thing to notice is: If Tensorflow/Keras/pyTorch existed but it was $1000 \times$ slower, very few people would use it.
 Easily getting the answer is not sufficient, easily getting the answer in manageable time is necessary.
 In case you still can't relate to my examples, please read the XKCD cartoon below and exchange "compiling" for "running".